Skip to content Message Us Message Us

 Engineering Cost and the 1200 MPa Frontier

-To understand why prices in this market have pulled apart the way they have, you have to look at the metal.
+To understand why prices in this market have pulled apart, you have to look at the metal.
 There is a direct correlation between what a coilover costs and the cleanliness of the steel inside it.

 Historically, automotive suspension springs were designed to operate at stress levels around 500 MPa.
 Modern high-performance coilovers are now regularly pushed to 1200 MPa.
 The push to 1200 MPa is what lets engineers reduce unsprung weight and fit springs into tighter wheel wells on today's chassis.